-Point Reyes National Seashore offers year-round backcountry camping along Drakes Bay and amongst the hills and valleys of the Phillip Burton Wilderness, and boat-in camping on the west shore of Tomales Bay.
-Because of its location near the Metropolitan San Francisco Bay Area, the campsites at Point Reyes are in great demand.
+Point Reyes National Seashore offers year-round backcountry camping along Drakes Bay and among the hills and valleys of the Phillip Burton Wilderness, and boat-in camping on the west shore of Tomales Bay.
+Because of its location near the metropolitan San Francisco Bay Area, the campsites at Point Reyes are in great demand.
 You must reserve a permit through Recreation.gov in advance of arrival.
 Permits may be—and frequently are—reserved three months to the day in advance, so it's best to plan your trip well in advance.

 Call Center Hours of Operation:

 In 2021, Point Reyes National Seashore proposed to increase the fee for overnight stays at its park campgrounds.
 Increased revenue from campground fees will enable the park to better maintain facilities, enhance visitor services, and provide for better resource protection.
 The public was invited to comment on the proposed increase; the comment deadline was October 1, 2021.
 In early December 2021, park management decided to implement the fee increase on January 1, 2022.
 All reservations made after 9 am on January 1, 2022, will be charged the rates listed above.